• Skip to primary navigation

 Lamb Casserole in the Slow Cooker

-Incredibly tender lamb casserole in the slow cooker, this might be the most undemanding Easter meal you could possibly cook.
-More time left for baking cakes…
+Incredibly tender slow cooker lamb casserole - probably the easiest Easter meal you can make.
+More time left for baking cakes!

 4.63 from 24 votes